Neal-Ning/portfolio/data/nowaymouse.md

-# nowaymouse,
+# nowaymouse

 ### Description:

 nowaymouse is a Open-Source tool developed by me in Go and Python, designed to provide smooth and precise keyboard-driven control over the mouse pointer on wlroots based wayland compositors, such as Sway, Hyprland, and Wayfire.
+(Sept.
+2025)

 ---